How to believe in God

 5.2 As our relationship deepens

-Stronger evidence of the Lord’s existence will become obvious as you begin to shape-up an ongoing, reasonably ‘faithful‘ and trusting relationship with him.
+Stronger evidence of the Lord’s presence in your life will become obvious as you begin to shape-up an ongoing, reasonably ‘faithful‘ and trusting relationship with him.
 You see, as our trust in him grows, so can his efforts on our behalf.
+Again, I refer to our real needs here.
 There are a few articles on that subject in the “God in life” section.
 The article, “Trusting God with your life” is the final one.

 5.3 ‘Final word’ on God’s presence in our lives

-Without a doubt, I can write that his existence will certainly become very solid within life as our faith becomes ‘sound’.
-Again, see the article, “Sound Faith” later in this main section for an explanation.
+Without a doubt, I can write that his existence certainly becomes very solid within life as our faith becomes ‘sound’.
+Again, see the article, “Building sound Faith” later in this section of the website for an explanation.

-Remember there are many articles, presented in the website section titled, “God in life”, dedicated to applying our growing faith to life.
+Remember there are also many articles, presented in the website section titled, “God in life”, dedicated to applying our growing faith to our lives.
 They range from beginner Christian practises all the way through to those used by deeply committed, highly experienced Christians.
 That last group come to develop the ‘sound’, very rewarding, faithful relationship with the Lord mentioned above.

 6. OTHER OPPORTUNITIES AVAILABLE

 There are certainly other directions you can take to gain knowledge of faith and belief in my opinion.
 In particular, I recommend attending an Alpha course.
 These are available in 100 countries across the globe.
 Over 24,000,000 people have attended Alpha, so it’s got to be doing something right!
 Yes, I have assisted with running these courses myself.

-Churches offer these courses through the cities, suburbs and out to far flung towns.
-Just look out for the advertising banners.
+Churches offer these courses through the cities, suburbs and out to far-flung towns.
+Just look out for the advertising banners at churches.
 The courses basically allow participants to explore life, faith and meaning in a relaxed, respectful and fun manner.
 No pressure.
 And usually, with a ‘free feed’ to boot.